 - an advance payment due upon execution of the contract, typically 10% to 20% of the total contract amount.
-This advance payment is accounted for as deferred revenue until shipment or when products are delivered to the customer, depending on the Incoterms and transfer of title; - a payment ranging from 50% to 70% of the total contract is typically due upon delivery of the product.
+This advance payment is accounted for as deferred revenue until shipment or when products are delivered to the customer, depending on the Incoterms and transfer of title; - a payment ranging from 50% to70% of the total contract is typically due upon delivery of the product.
 This payment is often divided into two parts.
 The first part, which is due 30 to 60 days following delivery of the product and documentation, is invoiced upon shipment when the product revenue is recognized and results in an open accounts receivable with the customer.
 The second part is typically due 90 to 120 days following product delivery and documentation.
 This payment is booked to unbilled receivables upon shipment when the product revenue is recognized, and it is invoiced to the customer upon notification that the equipment has been received or when the time period has expired.
 We have no performance obligation to complete to be legally entitled to this payment.
-It is invoiced based on the passage of time. - a final retention payment of usually 5% to 25% of the contract amount is due either at the completion of plant commissioning or upon the issuance of a stand-by line of credit, which is typically issued up to 24 months from the delivery date of products and documentation.
-This payment is recorded to unbilled receivables upon shipment when the product revenue is recognized, and it is invoiced to the customer when it is determined that commissioning is complete or the stand-by line of credit has been issued.
+It is invoiced based on the passage of time.

+• a final retention payment of usually 5% to 25% of the contract amount is due either at the completion of plant commissioning or upon the issuance of a stand-by letter of credit, which is typically issued up to 24 months from the delivery date of products and documentation.
+This payment is recorded to unbilled receivables upon shipment when the product revenue is recognized, and it is invoiced to the customer when it is determined that commissioning is complete or the stand-by letter of credit has been issued.
 This payment is not contingent upon the delivery of commissioning services.
 The Company had no performance obligation to complete to be legally entitled to this payment.
-It is invoiced base on the passage of time.
+It is invoiced based on the passage of time.

 We do not provide our customers with a right of product return; however, we will accept returns of products that are deemed to be damaged or defective when delivered that are covered by the terms and conditions of the product warranty.
 Product returns have not been significant.
-Reserves are established for possible product returns related to the advance replacement of products pending the determination of a warranty claim.